punyhumangames/ArcActivityExample/Readme.md

 **ARC ACTIVITIES IS NOT INCLUDED IN THIS PROJECT**

-You can get Arc Inventory on the Unreal Engine marketplace: TODO
+You can get Arc Activities here: https://github.com/punyhumangames/ArcActivities

 Included is a number of examples, useful tools, and possible strategies for implementing game features using Arc Activities.